ChrisMavrommatis/OpenApiExamples/README.md

 # OpenApiExamples

-**Enrich your OpenAPI (Swagger) documentation with real, customizable examples for requests and responses in .NET.**
+**Enrich your OpenAPI documentation with real, customizable examples for requests and responses in .NET.**

 ---

 ## Features

-- ✨ Seamlessly injects example payloads into your OpenAPI/Swagger JSON
+- ✨ Seamlessly injects example payloads into your OpenAPI JSON
 - ⚡ Supports multiple content types (JSON, XML)
 - 🧩 Easy integration with ASP.NET Core
 - 🔌 Extensible formatter system